“Wild West” Connection in Long Branch

 “If there’s a heaven for me, I’m sure it has a beach attached to it.”

 Another well-known family that summered at “The Res” were the Forans.
-Known as “Colonel” from his service in World War I, Arthur Foran was the owner of the Foran Foundry and Manufacturing Company in Flemington, NJ, a firm that at one time made virtually every lamppost and manhole cover in New Jersey.
-He also served as mayor of Flemington and was elected to the NJ State Senate, where he would serve as majority leader and president.
+Known as “Colonel” from his World War I service, Arthur Foran (1882 -1961) was the owner of the Foran Foundry and Manufacturing Company in Flemington, NJ, a firm that at one time made virtually every lamppost and manhole cover in New Jersey.
+He also served as mayor of Flemington and was elected to the NJ State Senate, where he would serve as Majority Leader and President.

 Over the years, The Reservation’s large homes made it a family-oriented summer paradise.
 In the late 1920s, two brothers-in-law, both prominent physicians from Brooklyn, NY, bought houses at “The Res,” as it had become known.
 Both had large families — George Sheehan, M.D., summered in the house named Okaliska with his wife and 14 children, while his brother-in-law, William Ennis, M.D., occupied Uncapapa with his seven children.